darktable-org/dtdocs/content/lighttable/lighttable-modes/filemanager.md

 : You can navigate through the images using the arrow keys (←/→/↑/↓) or by scrolling with your mouse.
 Press the Home key to scroll to the top of the collection, the End key to scroll to the bottom, and PageUp/PageDown to scroll up/down by a page.

 select
 : You can select the image under the pointer by clicking on its thumbnail or by pressing Enter.
-A range of images can be selected by clicking on the first image and then Shift+clicking on the last one.
-Images can be added or removed from a selection by Ctrl+clicking on their thumbnails or by pressing Spacebar.
+To select a range of images, click on the first image and then Shift+click on the last one.
+To add or remove images in a selection, Ctrl+click on a thumbnail or hover over a thumbnail and press Spacebar.

+hover
+: When the pointer hovers over any image's thumbnail, it is highlighted and its image implicitly selected for keyboard shortcuts.
+If that thumbnail is part of a currently-selected set, certain shortcuts will be applied to _all_ images of the set (for example, a numeric digit star rating).

+drag
+: You can drag a thumbnail (__along with any selected set__ to which it may belong) to set its [custom sort](../../lighttable/digital-asset-management/custom-sort.md) position just before or after the image it's dropped upon.